+Roads have been a significant focus of this Council.
+Key works included a number of rehabilitation works and improving our unsealed road network.
+A lot of focus was remedial works from the December 2010 flood.
+These works were in excess of \$5 million...
 During the past two years Council has taken major strides in its capital works programs, including an increase of more than \$3 million above previous levels of service in road construction and maintenance.
-This year an updated Road Strategic Plan identified an urgent gap of \$1.6 million in funding required to maintain roads to a minimum condition, and Council initiated decisive steps to close that gap.
-The five-year Strategic Plan continues to make roads a Council priority with the goal of getting all our roads to a standard that you as a community and the travelling public can be proud of and travel over with comfort and ease
+The five-year Strategic Plan continues to emphasis roads as a Council priority with the goal of getting all our roads to a standard that you as a community and the travelling public can be proud of and travel over with comfort and ease